spacotto/Born2beRoot/srcs/website-wordpress.md

 2. Create a MySQL database
 3. Upload files via FTP
 4. Run the installation script at yoursite.com/wp-admin/install.php
-5. Enter database details and create admin account
+5. Enter database details and create an admin account

 ### Dashboard
 Access the admin dashboard at `yoursite.com/wp-admin`.
 This is where you manage all content and settings.